Flow0823/hugo.github.io/content/authors/Zenghonghao/_index.md

   - 2023
 ---

-（自我介绍，需删除括号里面的字）
-Xinyu Fan is a master's student in Epidemiology and Medical Statistics.
-His current research focuses on collecting objective physiological behavioral data form older adults through wearables (like smart bands), and mining the complex associations between these behaviors and cognitive health of older adults.
-He is familiar with common statistical methods and their applications, and is good at mining databases.
-In his free time, he enjoys reading history books, watching documentaries, playing football and table tennis, and experiencing the fun of being a geek.
+Honghao Zeng is a Master’s student in Medical Statistics at Sun Yat-sen University, with a bachelor's degree in Public Health and Preventive Medicine from the same institution.
+His research centers on global health, with a particular focus on estimating and quantifying the population attributable fraction (PAF) of risk factors for Alzheimer’s disease.
+He is open to research collaborations aimed at promoting evidence-based health interventions.